 But there was another noise, too, a kind of metallic buzz.
-A SuperTrapp is made up of a lot of parts that could buzz, but those were all clamped down pretty tight, so it had to be something else.
+A SuperTrapp is made up of a lot of metal discs that could buzz, but ours were all clamped down tight, so it had to be something else.
 We don't think a giant muffler would buzz like that.
 It wasn't a sporty buzz, either, more like an old Toyota with a leaky manifold.
-We tried varying the number of muffler discs, but all that did was change the volume.
+We tried varying the number of metal discs on the muffler, but all that did was change the volume.
 The buzz was still there.
-It was impossible to ignore, but we thought we could live with it, in exchange for the reduced noise.
+It was impossible to ignore, although we thought we could live with it in exchange for the reduced noise.

 Still, driving a quiet Locost was kind of fun, so we decided to leave the SuperTrapp on there.
 We tuned out the Toyota buzz, cleaned the rear fender several times a day, and did our best to avoid looking at the ugly growth on the end of the tailpipe.
 We figured, what the heck, it's just temporary.
 Just an experiment.
 We could deal with it for another week or two.
 In the meantime we placed an order with Summit Racing for a giant muffler, and eagerly anticipated its arrival.
 Unfortunately, it got backordered.
 So maybe a little more than a week or two.